gomezpaz/wardmeet-landing/README.md

 # Wardmeet Landing Page
-Landing page for the wardmeet dating
+Landing page for the wardmeet app

 ## Developed using
 - Bootstrap